 Also, ransomware attacks on healthcare institutions have become common because cyber-criminals know that mission-critical patient care systems cannot be offline.
 Small clinics and large hospitals have been hit by this scourge, and many have had no choice but to pay to get their systems back up so patients didn’t suffer.
 In May 2017, Britain’s National Health Service was infected with ransomware and dozens of locations were temporarily closed due to the virus.

-Because HIPAA/HITECH Act regulations also require strict compliance by third-party vendors (business associates), the average healthcare provider spends $3.8 million on management and mitigation of risks from third-party vendors.
+Because HIPAA/HITECH Act regulations also require strict compliance by third-party vendors (business associates), the average healthcare provider spends $3.8 million on vendor management and mitigation of risks from third parties.
 Even with all that spending, in 2018, 56% of healthcare providers surveyed in the Ponemon study had third-party breaches by one or more third-party vendors within the last two years.

 The report shows that there are three main reasons that healthcare providers continue to have insufficient risk mitigation: